SAP-samples/btp-industry-use-cases/04-customer-interaction-gpt4/README.md

 ## Description
 This sample solution aims to capture all kinds of customer communications via various channels in customer service in the form of customer interaction
-* customer leave a product review on the website
+* customers leave a product review on the website
-* customer express feedback and concern about the product or service on social media(twitter,fb,ins,linkedin etc)
+* customers express feedback and concern about the product or service on social media(twitter,fb,ins,linkedin etc)
-* customer has a question about the product update or their online order status, then create an inquiry through Q&A chatbot on instant messaging(whatsapp,messenger,wechat etc.)
+* customers has a question about the product update or their online order status, then create an inquiry through Q&A chatbot on instant messaging(whatsapp,messenger,wechat etc.)
-* customer request support about troubleshooting etc.<br/>
+* customers request support about troubleshooting etc.<br/>

 The inbound customer messages in the customer interaction are analyzed and processed upon submission by GPT through its APIs for appropriate action.
 - generate a title and a short summary of the message.